square-nine/minhero-towerofsages/README.md

 ## Other info:
-The `decrypted_bins` folder contains all of the decrypted `.bin` files from `database/binaryData` The `images_sorted` folder contains easier-to-read images than the original names in `images_source`
+The `decrypted_bins` folder contains all of the decrypted `.bin` files from `database/binaryData` The `images_sorted` folder contains easier-to-read images than the original names in `images_source` The `floor_maps_img` folder contains a full image for every single room in the Tower.
+Currently they still keep their code name, but it can be fun to put together like a collage!

 If you are interested in modding any part of the game, I have started to create a document that compiles everything you will need to know!
 For now, just reach out to me (square_nine) by checking my contact details on my account page!